AlexMacD6/ConsignCrew/pr-templates/listings-display-improvements.md

 1. **Pull this branch and run `npm install`**

 2. **Test Information Hiding:**
-   - Verify ConsignCrew Fee is not visible in listings
+   - Verify Service Fee is not visible in listings
    - Check that price range and reserve price are hidden
    - Confirm "Reserve Met" badge appears when appropriate
    - Verify Item ID is not displayed